rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 The etl.Log table will store all log message generated from any control flow or data flow task.
 You can even use your own LogTask to create your own log message in there.
 The following example with create 6 rows in your `etl.Log` table.
-Everytime a Control Flow Tasks starts, it will create a log entry with an action
+Every time a Control Flow Tasks starts, it will create a log entry with an action
 'START'.
 When it's done with its execution, it will create another log entry with action type 'END'

 ```C#